-Bristol Zoo in pictures: Attraction shuts after 186 years
+Bristol Zoo in pictures: Attraction to shut after 186 years

 - Published

-One of the world's oldest zoos has closed after 186 years.
+One of the world's oldest zoos closes later after 186 years.

 Bristol Zoo Gardens, run by the Bristol Zoological Charity, opened in 1836 and is the fifth oldest zoo in the world.

-Due to the pandemic, and a new focus on The Wild Project Safari Park, also owned by the charity, the zoo will be shut permanently from today.
+Due to the pandemic, and a new focus on The Wild Place Project, also owned by the charity, the zoo will close permanently on Saturday.

-The zoo said it had welcomed about 90m visitors since it first opened and its conservation programmes have helped save many species from extinction.
+The zoo said it had welcomed about 90m visitors since it first opened and its conservation programmes had helped save many species from extinction.

 When it first opened, the zoo featured animals that had been sourced by affluent families and which were brought to the UK on ships by sailors.

-While the site used to include wildlife such as elephants, tigers and polar bears these were eventually deemed unsuitable to be housed there as many were not endangered and had, therefore, been needlessly removed from their habitats.
+While the site used to include wildlife such as elephants, tigers and polar bears these were eventually deemed unsuitable to be housed there.

 Bristol Zoo has also helped young people gain experience and knowledge on animal welfare.
 The charity has links to both Bristol University and the University of the West of England.